Intervention/docs/image/v4/modifying-images/inserting.md

 ## Insert Images

-> public Image::insert(mixed $image, int $x = 0, int $y = 0, string|Alignment $alignment = Alignment::TOP_LEFT, int $opacity = 100): ImageInterface
+> public Image::insert(mixed $image, int $x = 0, int $y = 0, string|Alignment $alignment = Alignment::TOP_LEFT, float $transparency = 1): ImageInterface

 Inserts a new image on top of the current image.
 The image to be inserted can be specified from any of the [supported image sources](/v4/basics/instantiation#supported-image-sources).
 Optionally you can pass coordinates for an offset to move the image relative to the specified alignment position.
-It is also possible to control the opacity of the insertion using the `opacity` parameter.
+It is also possible to control the opacity of the insertion using the `transparency` parameter.

 #### Parameters